-Motorsport is not only in our blood, it’s in our tyres.
+Motorsport is not only in our blood, it’s in our tires.
 Motorsport has always been where Dunlop pushes boundaries, develops technologies and builds partnerships.
 What is learned on the track is applied on the road.
-Our engineers were the first to apply race tyre performance standards to tyres designed for everyday motoring.
-This unique approach offered motorists and their vehicles the quality, durability, and endurance of tyres designed for the racetrack.
+Our engineers were the first to apply race tire performance standards to tires designed for everyday motoring.
+This unique approach offered motorists and their vehicles the quality, durability, and endurance of tires designed for the racetrack.

 Dunlop’s tally of victories at Le Mans 24h – the oldest, toughest, and longest race in the calendar – rose inexorably with five wins with Jaguar in the 1950s, five more with Ferrari in the 1960’s, and no fewer than nine with Porsche in the 1970’s and 1980’s.
 In all, 34 of the 71 Le Mans 24h races held have been won on Dunlop.
 Little wonder that Dunlop chose Le Mans as the focus of the company’s 100th birthday celebrations in 1988 and fittingly being rewarded with another one-two in the race that year.

 It’s been a similar story on two wheels ever since the Motorcycle Grand Prix World Championships were started in 1949.
 Dunlop riders have won more than 50% of all the 2321 Grand Prix held, collecting 105 World Championship titles along the way.
 In 2002 we won our 100th consecutive 250cc GP, and have just celebrated our 11th consecutive World Championship title in that category.